abglassford/sql-curriculum/Unit-02-Relational/01-readme.md

 INNER JOIN employments ON users.id = employments.user_id;
 ```

-## Inner / Left / Right Joins
+## Inner / Left / Right / Full Outer Joins

 There are several different ways you can join data.
-Three common ways are inner join, left join and right join.
+Four common ways are inner join, left outer join, right outer join and full outer join.
+The "outer" part is often left off when talking about left, right, and full joins.

-Take a few minutes to search the internet for the differences between the three - joins have been around for years, so there's a plethora of great information and articles on what they are / when to use them.
+Take a few minutes to search the internet for the differences between the four - joins have been around for years, so there's a plethora of great information and articles on what they are / when to use them.

 ...

-Have you searched yet?
-No really - go do that :)
+Having trouble finding resources?
+Try this [set of community guides](https://community.modeanalytics.com/sql/tutorial/sql-joins/) or this [interactive visualization of joins](http://joins.spathon.com/).

 You're back?
 Awesome - let's talk about how to use them.
+How would you describe each join type?
+Can you think of an instance where that would be useful?

 ## Multiline queries in `psql`